Addenda / Building Schedule — This is a document that details the range of fixtures and fittings that you have selected to include within your home.

-Residential Design Codes (R-Codes) - A code relating to different councils that dictates what can be built in different locations.
-Elements affected by R-Codes include number of dwellings, building heights and setbacks.
+Residential Design Codes (R-Codes) — A code relating to different councils that dictates what can be built in different locations.
+Elements affected by R-Codes include the number of dwellings, building heights and setbacks.

 Slab Down — The stage at which the concrete footings and slab have been completed, meaning your home is ready for the brickwork or wall framing frame to be constructed.

 Variation — After signing your contract, any change/s made are treated as variation/s to the contract.